yorak/VeRyPy/README.md

   * inter route: insert, 2-opt*, 3-opt*<sup>1</sup>, one-point-move, two-point-swap, redistribute, chain
 * Wrappers for [LKH](http://akira.ruc.dk/~keld/research/LKH/), [ACOTSP](http://www.aco-metaheuristic.org/aco-code/public-software.html), and [Gurobi TSP](https://www.gurobi.com/documentation/8.1/examples/tsp_py.html) solvers
 * Command Line user Interface (CLI) for using the library and the separate algorithms
-* Integration, replication, and some unit tests
+* Integration, replication, and even some unit tests
 * Imports TSPLIB compatible CVRP and TSP files
 * Exports VRPH compatible solutions
 * Visualizer for many of the 15 heuristics
-* Most algorithms are able to solve CVRP instances up to 1000 customers in under an hour
+* Most of the algorithms are able to solve CVRP instances up to 1000 customers in under an hour
-* The simpler algorithms can tackle problems with over 10 000 customers in a reasonable time
+* The fastest algorithms can tackle problems with over 10 000 customers in a reasonable time

 <sup>1</sup> In fact, due to its complexity, this just might be the only open source implementation of the 3-opt* operation out there.